twentyOne2x/attnmarkets-docs/pages/introduction/where-attn-sits-next-to-avici-and-pye.md

 - **Colossus.credit** – payments / card-network layer:
   stablecoin-native card authorization and settlement rails mapped to onchain transactions

+- **Klarna + Tempo** – consumer BNPL + payments L1 layer:
+  BNPL receivables, merchant checkout, and a USD stablecoin on a payments-centric L1 for global payments

 - **attn.markets** – revenue layer:
   revenue accounts, base yield on idle revenues, advances, credit lines, and pooled yield on app and creator income, with revenues themselves wired as collateral